 2: Press and Quickly Release Volume Down Button,

-3: Press and Hold Side Button until you see the Apple logo on Screen.
+3: Press and hold the Side Button until you see the Apple logo on Screen.

-To Start iPhone, Again press Side button until startup apple logo on the screen.
+To Start the iPhone, Again press the Side button until the startup apple logo is on the screen.

-iPhone 7/ 7 Plus: Sleep/Wake Button + Volume Down button.
+To Force reboot iPhone 7/ iPhone 7 Plus: Press and hold on Sleep/Wake Button + Volume Down button.

-iPhone 6S and Earlier: Slee/Wake button + Home button until you see the apple logo on the screen.
+iPhone 6S and Earlier: Press and hold on to the Sleep/Wake button + Home button until you see the Apple logo on the screen.

-The hard reboot (iPhone X) is also an active Solution to remove iOS 11 Wi-Fi a connectivity headache.
+The hard reboot (iPhone X) is also an active Solution to remove the iOS 15 Wi-Fi connectivity headache.

 Fix 2.1#: Wi-Fi Won’t Turn on From Control Center

 Are you Switching Internet access on Mobile data or WiFi from the control center and WiFi not turning on?
-So Check Wi-Fi set on auto join.
+So Check the Wi-Fi set on auto-join.